MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 In this setup task, you'll enable the Audit log capability in Microsoft 365.
 Although documentation indicates that audit log is turned on by default, most lab tenants don't have this feature enabled, and it can take several hours for this to take effect.
 It's beneficial to enable this feature, as Microsoft 365 uses audit logs for user insights and activities identified in policies and analytics insights.

 1. Open Microsoft Edge.
-In the address bar, enter **admin.microsoft.com**.
+In the address bar, enter **https://admin.microsoft.com**.

-1. Sign in with your admin credentials.
-    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique Microsoft 365 tenant ID provided by your lab hosting provider) then select **Next**.
+1. Sign in with the admin credentials for the Microsoft 365 tenant provided by your authorized lab hoster (ALH).
-    1. Enter the admin password that should be provided by your lab hosting provider.
-Select **Sign in**.
-    1. When prompted to stay signed- in, select **Yes**.
-This takes you to the Microsoft 365 admin center page.

 1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.